duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 ## This is just a start

-This Blog current theme is not meet 100% my satisfaction, and there is some functionalities I wanted to have in this blog (with no-cost again), but I have not found a way yet.
+This Blog current theme is not met 100% of my satisfaction, and there are some functionalities I wanted to have in this blog (with no-cost again), but I have not found a way yet.

 You might notice the [codes sources of this blog](https://github.com/duongphuhiep/blog1) is "blog1", which means I might explorer other tooling / method to make "blog2", "blog3".. in the future, and just throw this "blog1" away.

 As a fan of [vuejs](https://vuejs.org/).
 I'm keeping an eye on the [vitepress project](https://github.com/vuejs/vitepress), I hope it will make it way to success and achieve maturity in a few years.